cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

         vi Dockerfile

-8. Insert the following into the Dockerfile (replace "Your Name" with your name):
+8. Insert the following into the Dockerfile (replace `Your Name` with your name):

         FROM python:3.8